Interpreting Deep Neural Networks with the Package innsight: Methodology of feature attribution

-In the following, we briefly overview the most popular variations of relevance messages flowing from a node of index $j$ in layer $l+1$ to node $i$ in the preceding layer: \begin{itemize} \item \textbf{The simple rule:} The fundamental rule on which all other variations of relevance messages are more or less based is the \textit{simple rule} (also known as \textit{LRP-0}).
+Since the publication of the LRP method, various variations of relevance messages flowing from the upper layer to the lower-layer node have emerged.
+However, the fundamental rule on which all other variations of relevance messages are more or less based is the \textit{simple rule} (also known as \textit{LRP-0}).
 The relevances are redistributed to the lower layers according to the ratio between local and global pre-activation.
-Let $\bm{x}$ the inputs of the preceding layer, $\bm{w}$ the weight matrix and $\bm{b}$ the bias vector of layer $l$, and $R_j^{l+1}$ the upper-layer relevance; then $x_i\, w_{i,j}$ is the local and $z_i = b_j + \sum_{k} x_k\, w_{k,j}$ the global pre-activation defining the simple rule as
+Despite being a rule-based approach, if the neural network only includes ReLU activations, this rule makes the method LRP equivalent to Gradient$\times$Input presented in Section~\ref{sec:gradient_based} \citep{ancona_2018}.
+Let $\bm{x}$ be the input, $\bm{w}$ the weight matrix and $\bm{b}$ the bias vector of layer $l$, and $R_j^{l+1}$ the upper-layer relevance; then $x_i\, w_{ij}$ is the local and $z_j = b_j + \sum_{k} x_k\, w_{kj}$ the global pre-activation defining the simple rule as (also used in Fig.~\ref{fig:lrp_detail})

-\item \textbf{The $\varepsilon$-rule:} One issue with the simple rule is that it is numerically unstable when the global pre-activation $z_j$ vanishes and causes a division by zero.
-The \textit{$\varepsilon$-rule} (also known as \textit{LRP-$\varepsilon$}) tackles those situations by adding a stabilizer $\varepsilon > 0$ that moves the denominator away from zero, i.e.,